NicolBolas/Proposal-Ideas/Default Initializer Value.md

 # Design

-We first declare a type in the standard library: `std::default_init_t`.
+We first declare a new type in the standard library: `std::default_init_t`.
 This is a special type which the language looks for in certain circumstances.
 This is similar to how `std::nullptr_t`'s behavior in the standard.
 For example, it can be converted to an integer type or a pointer type, but `nullptr_t` does not have `operator int` or `operator T*` overloads.
 The conversion happens because the language says so, and it is not considered an overloaded conversion operator.

 `std::default_init_t` will be: